F0lak/dm_open_ref/ref/proc/winget.md

 +   winget(player, control_id, params)
 <!-- -->
 **Args:**
-+   player+ A mob or client.
++   player: A mob or client.
-+   control_id+ The unique ID of a control in the player\'s skin.
++   control_id: The unique ID of a control in the player\'s skin.
-+   params+ The name of a parameter to read, or a semicolon-separated list of parameters
++   params: The name of a parameter to read, or a semicolon-separated list of parameters